 top of page

-National Statistics
+National Data

-For a breakdown of rates and other statistics by state, click here.
+For a breakdown of rates and other statistics by state, click Suicide Rates by State | Suicide Prevention | CDC.

-The map below shows that New York State has one of the lowest suicide rates in the United States.
+This interactive map shows that New York State has one of the lowest suicide rates in the United States.
+There were 1,765 deaths attributed to suicide in New York State in 2022.
 Nevertheless, each loss to suicide is one too many and further work must be done to mitigate the risk.
+Studies have shown that for one death to suicide up to 135 people are affected (Cerel et al., 2014).
 New York state has implemented a robust set of initiatives to reduce the risk of suicide and create awareness within communities.
-See more statistics for New York State here.

 Do you need help now?